2026-2027 Academic Catalog

 ENTP 6834 - Lean Marketing (3 Credits)

 This course teaches students how to create successful marketing strategies in entrepreneurial environments where resources are often limited and negative outcomes can be unforgiving.
-The course work will demonstrate the imperative link between the fundamental marketing principles and entrepreneurial lean marketing guiding principles through real-life case studies, project, videos, podcasts and reading materials.
-Students will leave this course understanding how to develop an effective and pragmatic marketing plan for an entrepreneurial venture.
-Restriction: Restricted to Graduate level students.
-Max hours: 3 Credits.
+Students will understand the imperative link between the fundamental marketing principles and entrepreneurial lean marketing guiding principles through real-life case studies, projects, videos, podcasts, and reading materials.
+Students will leave this course knowing how to develop an effective and pragmatic marketing plan for an entrepreneurial venture.

 Grading Basis: Letter Grade